 $ swap -s

 To increase the swap size edit the file ‘/etc/dphys-swapfile’.
 And, reboot the Pi.

 Comment the ‘CONF_SWAPSOZE-100’ line and uncomment the CONF_SWAPFACTOR=2.
-This would automatically pickup the swap size as twice as the RAM size.
-When next time you reboot your swap size would be 8 GB on a 4 GB model of Pi.
+This would automatically pick up the swap size as twice the RAM size.
+When next time you reboot, your swap size will be 8 GB on a 4 GB model of Pi.
 Please make sure you have enough space on your boot partition before touching the swap configurations.
-We recommend to do this when you have a boot disc larger than 32 GB.
+We recommend doing this when you have a boot disc larger than 32 GB.

 This method is suitable only for Raspberry Pi 4 and 4B models.
 Depending on when your Raspberry Pi 4B was manufactured, the bootloader EEPROM may need to be updated to enable booting from USB mass storage devices.
-If you have older models of Pi with you, Probably you are going to break down your Pi if you followed this procedure.
-Procedure would differs with different models.
-Please pay attention on your procedure and Pi model before taking any decision.
+If you have older models of Pi with you, you are probably going to break down your Pi if you follow this procedure.
+The procedure would differ with different models.
+Please pay attention to your procedure and Pi model before taking any decision.
 Visit this site to see how to upgrade the EEPROM of Raspberry Pi.

-Now, we hope you have some idea on different ways to boot a Raspberry Pi from a USB drive.
-It’s a debatable topic to decide SD card vs USB storage.
+Now, we hope you have some idea of different ways to boot a Raspberry Pi from a USB drive.
+It’s a debatable topic to decide on SD card vs USB storage.
 If you have new models of Pi, we recommend using USB storage.
 If not, just fine to stick with an SD card.
 Again, we recommend using super-fast SSD or at least faster HDDs if you are decided to go for a USB boot.
-Because flash drives are never found to be the best performers.
-You can use them as long as you are okay with their performance.
+Because flash drives are never found to be the best performers, you can use them as long as you are okay with their performance.

 Thanks for reading this article.
-If you find this article interesting, please visit our site to read more such interesting article.
+If you find this article interesting, please visit our site to read more such interesting articles.